 In this paper we present both positive and negative results.
 We show that if indistinguishability obfuscation exists, then MB-AIPO does not.
-Towards this goal, we build on techniques by Brzuska, Farshim and Mittelbach (Crypto 2014) who use indistinguishability obfuscation as a means of attacking a large class of assumptions from the Universal Computational Extractor framework (Bellare et al; Crypto 2013).
+Towards this goal, we build on techniques by Brzuska, Farshim and Mittelbach (Crypto 2014) who use indistinguishability obfuscation as a mean to attack a large class of assumptions from the Universal Computational Extractor framework (Bellare, Hoang and Keelveedhi; Crypto 2013).
 On the positive side we introduce a weak version of MB-AIPO which we deem to be outside the reach of our impossibility result.
-We prove that this weak version of MB-AIPO suffices to construct a public-key encryption scheme that is secure even if the adversary can learn an arbitrary leakage function of the secret key, as long as the secret key remains computationally hidden.
-Thereby, we strengthen a result by Canetti et al. (TCC 2010) that showed a similar connection in the symmetric-key setting.Category / Keywords: foundations / indistinguishability obfuscation, differing-inputs obfuscation, point function obfuscation, multi-bit point function obfuscation, auxiliary input obfuscation, leakage resilient PKE Original Publication (with minor differences): IACR-ASIACRYPT-2014 Date: received 31 May 2014, last revised 7 Aug 2014 Contact author: arno mittelbach at cased de Available format(s): PDF | BibTeX Citation Version: 20140807:092128 (All versions of this report) Discussion forum: Show discussion | Start new discussion
+We build this weak version of MB-AIPO based on iO and AIPO and prove that it suffices to construct a public-key encryption scheme that is secure even if the adversary can learn an arbitrary leakage function of the secret key, as long as the secret key remains computationally hidden.
+Thereby, we strengthen a result by Canetti et al. (TCC 2010) that showed a similar connection in the symmetric-key setting.Category / Keywords: foundations / indistinguishability obfuscation, differing-inputs obfuscation, point function obfuscation, multi-bit point function obfuscation, auxiliary input obfuscation, leakage resilient PKE Original Publication (with minor differences): IACR-ASIACRYPT-2014 Date: received 31 May 2014, last revised 14 Nov 2014 Contact author: arno mittelbach at cased de Available format(s): PDF | BibTeX Citation Note: improved presentation Version: 20141114:073745 (All versions of this report) Discussion forum: Show discussion | Start new discussion